pseudo-dynamic/terraform-provider-value/docs/resources/is_known.md

 description: |-
   Allows you to have a access to result during plan phase that states whether value marked as "(known after apply)" or not.
   Provider Metadata
   Each module can use provider_meta.
-Beware that these settings only count for resources of this module. (see https://www.terraform.io/internals/provider-meta): terraform
+Please keep in mind that these settings only count for resources of this module! (see https://www.terraform.io/internals/provider-meta): terraform
   // Terraform provider_meta example
   terraform {